Apps and web tools.

 The product catalog.
 Each entry below is designed, built, and operated by Mr. Jackdaw Company.

-Workflow-fit apps.
 On-device processing.
+No subscriptions.

 HopStop